ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 <br>

-### Advantages of ROS 2
+### ROS 2 Migration Options

-### What are My Upgrade Options?

 If you are still using ROS 1 it is time to consider switching to ROS 2 Humble Hawksbill ([migration guide](https://docs.ros.org/en/jazzy/How-To-Guides/Migrating-from-ROS1.html)) or ROS 2 Jazzy Jalisco ([migration guide](https://docs.ros.org/en/jazzy/How-To-Guides/Migrating-from-ROS1.html)).
-Which you choose is going to depend on the complexity of your ROS 1 system.
+Which distro you choose as your migration target  is going to depend on the complexity of your ROS 1 system.
 This [migration heuristic tool](https://github.com/osrf/ros2-porting-heuristics) can provide you with estimate the complexity of your migration to ROS 2.
-If you smaller ROS 1 project, or a reasonably de-coupled system you can most likely migrate directly to ROS 2 Jazzy Jalisco.
+If have a you smaller ROS 1 project, or a reasonably de-coupled system, you can most likely migrate directly to ROS 2 Jazzy Jalisco.
 If your ROS 1 system is tightly coupled, has a number of un-ported dependencies, or is reasonably complex, you may want to take advantage of the [ROS 1 to ROS 2 bridge](https://github.com/ros2/ros1_bridge).
-Humble Hawksbill has [limited Tier 3 support for Ubuntu 20.04](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027), and the ROS 1 bridge can be used with Humble is you compile from source.
+Humble Hawksbill has [limited Tier 3 support for Ubuntu 20.04](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027), and the ROS 1 bridge can be used with Humble if you compile from source.

 **A few things worth noting for current ROS 1 users:**